-Looking for some horror books?
-Browse through our expert recommendations to find the best grisly thrillers and scary stories, even the best books on zombies.
+Looking for some good horror books?
+Browse through our expert recommendations to find the best grisly thrillers and scary stories, including the best books on zombies.
 We have several competing lists for the five best horror books—Darryl Jones, Kim Newman and Ramsay Campbell have all recommended the five best horror stories.
-We also have an interview with best-selling novelist Sarah Perry on Gothic fiction.
+We also have an interview with best-selling novelist Sarah Perry on gothic fiction.

 'The Same Dog' in Cold Hand in Mine